 1. Strength Training for Stronger Bones

-With the lowering levels of osteoporosis.
+With the lowering levels of estrogen during menopause, women are at risk for osteoporosis.
 This is something that can be prevented with the help of strength training.
 You can do strength training with or without weights.
 Just work with your own body weight and you're good to go!
 Here's a simple instructional video you can follow for strength training.
-(1.12 minutes).during menopause, women are at risk for
+(1.12 minutes).

 If you would like to see more of Kathy Smith's Fitness videos you can check this out.

 Both yoga and meditation are good forms of exercise especially for menopause.
 Different yoga poses allow your muscles to stretch and improve your flexibility.
 The best thing with these types of exercises is the fact that they also help with improving your cognition.
 It gives you a clearer mind so you can avoid mood swings, anxiety and depression too.